mromerom/CS4330-FinalProject/Topics/Properties/templateMDFile.md

 <br></br>
 ## Properties
 ### Setters and Getters
+Setters (also known as *mutators*) and getters (also known as *accessors*) are used to control changes to a variable.
+Setters and getters allow for finer control of access rights, and are instrumental in the property of encapsulation.
+As their names imply, a setter will set the data, and the getter will get the data (while protecting it from being accessed by external modules).
 ### Backing Variables
 ### Computed Properties
 in Swift, a computed property is a property that has a getter and setter applied to it.
 In Java,